fagan2888/xgrid/README.md

 Now, you can write an arbitrarily complex function that does **something** with the `xolotl` object, and returns `N` outputs.
 The only requirements for this function are:

 1. it must exist on your path (duh)
-2. it can only return vectors
-3. it must have exactly one input, which is a xolotl object
+2. it must have exactly one input, which is a xolotl object

-Typically, you would want to write a function that integrates the xolotl object, and reduces the time-series output of the model into some metrics, that will then be returned to `psychopomp`.
+Typically, you would want to write a function that integrates the `xolotl` object, and reduces the time-series output of the model into some metrics, that will then be returned to `psychopomp`.

 Once you have this function, configure `psychopomp` to use this function:

 ```
 p.sim_func = @test_func;
-p.data_sizes =  [1,1,100];
 ```